NickHeiner/hardware/powering-tessel.md

 *  An overview of the power plant's features and behavior
 *  How to power Tessel through the USB port
 *  How to power Tessel through the VIN headers
-*  How to swap between external and USB power
+*  How to swap between external and USB powerd
 *  Usage of the GPIO bank's VIN pin
 *  Calculating your maximum output current at 3.3 V
 *  Power consumption